 DINNER: 200g baked turkey breasts with pumpkin couscous (1/2 cup dry baked pumpkin, 1/4 cup boiled couscous and 1 tsp rice bran oil), 4 steamed squash and 1/4 cup steamed broccoli.

 SNACKS: 3 wholegrain/9-grain crispbreads topped with 3 Tbsp cottage cheese,1 sliced tomato and cracked pepper.
 1.5 Tbsp sultanas.
 Black or green tea.
-Water – aim to drink at least 1.5 liters daily.
+Water – aim to drink at least 1.5 litres daily.

 BREAKFAST: 1 wholemeal flat bread toasted and filled with 3 Tbsp extra light (<5%) cream cheese.
 Serve with 1 small mashed banana 20g wholegrain cereal.
 250ml skim milk cappuccino.